 The image on the cover is borrowed (with gracious permission) from the artist Sean Scully, and is titled Landline Wave.
 Sean has spoken of the relationship between his art and music: “I think my paintings are very musical.
 They have this constant, repetitive rhythm running through them.
 And that’s what corresponds to me, because I have to paint what I consider to be true.
 I can’t live without music.
 It touches me very deeply.
 Music, after all, is the rhythm of life."

-The album is available now at www.lizcarroll.com/liz-carroll-and-jake-charron, and everywhere on February 15, 2019.
+The album is available now at www.lizcarroll.com/liz-carroll-and-jake-charron,

 Add a Comment